Mayur021/writings/2026-06-02-investigation-vs-actuation/README.md

 # Investigation Is Reversible.
 Actuation Is Not.
 The Architectural Floor for Agentic AI.

+  *Investigation is reversible.
+Actuation is not.
+The read/write architectural fold as design primitive for agentic AI security.
+Where the gate lives.*

 **Date**: June 2, 2026
 **Author**: Mayur Agnihotri
 **Reading time**: ~8 minutes